-Jason Bedrick is a policy analyst with the Cato Institute’s Center for Educational Freedom.
-He previously served as a legislator in the New Hampshire House of Representatives and was an education policy research fellow at the Josiah Bartlett Center for Public Policy.
+Previously, Bedrick served as policy analyst with the Cato Institute’s Center for Educational Freedom.
+He also served as a legislator in the New Hampshire House of Representatives and was an education policy research fellow at the Josiah Bartlett Center for Public Policy.